Before you go

 - Check the Bureau of Meteorology weather forecast prior to commencing any activity, particularly a multi-day activity.
 Cancel the activity if windy conditions and high temperatures are predicted.

-- Do not go bushwalking on days that are rated severe, extreme or catastrophic on the Fire Danger Index.
+- Do not go bushwalking or hiking on days that are rated severe, extreme or catastrophic on the Fire Danger Index.

 - Many NSW National Parks are closed on Total Fire Ban Days.
 A Total Fire Ban will generally not be declared until 5 pm the day before it takes effect.
 An activity must be cancelled if the park manager declares the park or any of the tracks or trails closed.